North Fork Swan River: Native CutThroat Preservation

 Non-native exclusion structures are one of the few effective ways to save native trout species from predation, reduce competition for food, limit hybridization through interbreeding, and help prevent disease.
 The focus of exotic fish exclusion projects in Colorado is centered on protecting native cutthroat trout from downstream threats.
 Natural or engineered exclusion structures are used to isolate cutthroat trout in headwater streams, which protects them from whirling disease, hybridization with rainbow trout and competition with brook trout and other non-native fish species.

-The goals of the native trout preservation project is to:
+The goal of the native trout preservation project is to:

 Non-native exclusion structures are one of the few effective ways to save native trout species from predation, reduce competition for food, limit hybridization through interbreeding, and help prevent disease.
 The focus of exotic fish exclusion projects in Colorado is centered on protecting native cutthroat trout from downstream threats.
 Natural or engineered exclusion structures are used to isolate cutthroat trout in headwater streams, which protects them from whirling disease, hybridization with rainbow trout and competition with brook trout and other non-native fish species.

-The goals of the native trout preservation project is to:
+The goal of the native trout preservation project is to:

 - Replace existing, inadequate structures to prevent non-native fish species including other trout from negatively affecting native Cutthroat populations.